-If the deceased leaves a spouse and no children, the whole of the estate passes to the spouse.
-A spouse may be either a lawful spouse or a domestic partner, but not a divorced spouse [see Administration and Probate Act 1919 (SA) s 72G].
+If the deceased leaves a spouse or domestic partner (at the date of their death) and no children, the whole of the estate passes to the spouse or domestic partner [see Administration and Probate Act 1919 (SA) s 72G].

 Who is a domestic partner?